Rust-GCC/gccrs/gcc/config/rs6000/vector.md

   DONE;
 })

 ;; Vector shift right in bits.
-Currently supported ony for shift ;; amounts that can be expressed as byte shifts (divisible by 8).
+Currently supported only for shift ;; amounts that can be expressed as byte shifts (divisible by 8).
 ;; General shift amounts can be supported using vsro + vsr.
 We're ;; not expecting to see these yet (the vectorizer currently